 Taking a DB5 to the streets with will feel hugely special to everyone.
 It is a striking, but mostly rare sight.
 Especially a left-hand drive one like this example.

 This particular example starts without any resistance.
 Put the key in the ignition, turn right and the 4.0l 6-in-line engine comes to life.

-All electronic features work as they should do in the car, such as the electric windows and the original air conditioning.
+All electronic features work as they should do in the car except the airconditioning which has been dismantled over the years.